Planning permission

 Planning Surgeries differ from the Written Pre-application Advice services in that they are designed for a discussion on broad advice for an initial proposal, and with a shorter time period than the Written Pre-Application Advice.

-There are three different categories for Planning Surgeries based on the scale of the proposal:
+There are two different categories for Planning Surgeries based on the scale of the proposal:

 - Planning Surgery (Householder) - for enquiries for development in the curtilage of a dwellinghouse which would fall within a Householder Planning Application